When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: Introduction

-\paragraph{Contributions.} Our work offers the following contributions to the field of AI Safety and Academic Integrity: \begin{itemize} \item \textbf{Dataset Curation:} We created a diverse dataset of 200 scientific papers specifically for scientific jailbreaking, comprising template papers, rejected submissions, and accepted (Spotlight/Poster) papers. \item \textbf{Jailbreak Adaptation:} We define a taxonomy of 15 jailbreak strategies specifically adapted for the academic review context. \item \textbf{Comprehensive Evaluation and Analysis:} We perform a comprehensive evaluation and analysis of model performance and vulnerability using diverse metrics including Average Score Increase, Percentage Increase in Acceptance Rates, and Decision Flips.
-We introduce a novel evaluation metric WAVS to assess the vulnerability of LLM models to jailbreak attempts as well as the effectiveness of our adapted jailbreaking strategies. \item \textbf{Open Science and Reproducibility:} To ensure the verifiability of our findings and accelerate defensive research, we will release our complete experimental framework including code and dataset. \end{itemize}
+Our work offers the following contributions to the field of AI Safety and Academic Integrity: \begin{enumerate} \item \textbf{Dataset Curation:} We created a diverse dataset of 200 scientific papers specifically for scientific jailbreaking, comprising official conference templates (e.g., IEEE, ACL) and real-world submissions sourced from the ICLR 2025 OpenReview track, balancing accepted (Spotlight/Poster) and rejected manuscripts. \item \textbf{Jailbreak Adaptation:} We define a taxonomy of 15 jailbreak strategies specifically adapted for the academic review context. \item \textbf{Comprehensive Evaluation and Analysis:} We perform a comprehensive evaluation and analysis of model performance and vulnerability using diverse metrics including Average Score Increase and Decision Flips.
+We introduce a novel evaluation metric, WAVS (Weighted Adversarial Vulnerability Score), designed to assess vulnerability by penalizing ``critical decision flips'' (e.g., Reject to Accept) significantly more heavily than minor score inflation, thereby aligning the vulnerability score with the real-world risk of academic misconduct. \item \textbf{Open Science and Reproducibility:} To ensure the verifiability of our findings and accelerate defensive research, we will release our complete experimental framework including code and dataset. \end{enumerate}